Ten Ways You Can Help a Family Member or Friend Experiencing Vision Loss

 2. See a Low-Vision Specialist

 Ask your eye doctor for a referral to a low-vision clinic or specialist.
-The low-vision specialist, usually an optometrist, will help you determine your need for magnification devices, lighting and contrast.
+The low-vision specialist will help you determine your need for magnification devices, lighting and contrast.
 See What Is A Low Vision Exam? for more details.

 3. Continue to See Your Eye-Care Professional